Mermaid Theatre: History

-Gomba Holdings, a property company owned by Ugandan Asian businessman Abdul Shamji and his family, which claimed to have interests in the Garrick and Duchess theatres as well as Wembley Stadium, bought the theatre in the mid-1980s in the hope of redeveloping the Puddle Dock site.
+Gomba Holdings, a property company owned by Ugandan Asian businessman Abdul Shamji and his family, which claimed to have interests in the Garrick and Duchess theatres as well as Wembley Stadium, bought a 97-year lease for the theatre in the mid-1980s for ₤675,000, in the hope of redeveloping the Puddle Dock site.
 Bernard Miles' tenure as honorary artistic advisor was terminated and the theatre's importance declined.
-In 1989, Abdul Shamji was sentenced to 15 months in prison over his involvement in the Johnson Matthey bank collapse.
-Josephine Wilson died in 1990 and Bernard (by then Lord) Miles died in 1991, financially destitute.
+In 1989, Abdul Shamji was sentenced to 15 months in prison over his involvement in the Johnson Matthey bank collapse.Josephine Wilson died in 1990 and Bernard (by then Lord) Miles died in 1991, financially destitute.

+Shamji's son, Akbar Shamji, was named general manager in 1993, and brought a short-lived production of the one-man show Ali! to the stage.
 Marc Sinden was appointed artistic director in 1993, opening the Bernard Miles Studio as a second performance area, but left the next year.

 After a further change of ownership the theatre was slated for demolition in 2002 as part of redevelopment plans.
 It had fallen into disuse, the buildings being used more often as a conference centre than a theatre.
 A preservation campaign by actors and other supporters attempted to reverse the decision.
 In April 2003 Ken Livingstone, the Mayor of London, ordered the council to block the demolition.
 The BBC Concert Orchestra used it for occasional concerts, and the BBC recorded a weekly radio show, Friday Night Is Music Night, which showcased musicians such as the violinist Nigel Kennedy and singer Josh Groban.

 Loss of theatre status, and redevelopment plans

 In September 2008, the Corporation of London City Planning Committee, against the advice of the Theatres Trust and various actors, producers and artistic directors, granted a certificate that stripped the former playhouse of its theatre status.
 The move may save the developer £6 million worth of Section 106 funding, which it had previously agreed to pay in lieu if it closed the 600-seat Mermaid; the company could be released from the obligation because no theatrical productions have taken place for more than ten years.
 The existing plans would see the Puddle Dock building converted into a conference centre and fitness suite, plus offices, a nightclub and retail and restaurant space.
 Campaigners were concerned that the entire building might be demolished.
 The former chairman of the Save London's Theatres Campaign, John Levitt, called the decision "a tragedy" and "sheer meanness".

-In 2021, the Mermaid Theatre exists as a conference centre, called The Mermaid London.
+As of 2026, the Mermaid Theatre exists as a conference centre, called The Mermaid London.